Postpartum Depression vs. Postpartum Psychosis

 Types of Postpartum Psychosis

-- Mania-dominant: Characterized by high energy, rapid speech, inflated self-esteem, and decreased need for sleep.
+1. Mania-dominant: Characterized by high energy, rapid speech, inflated self-esteem, and a decreased need for sleep.
+Parents may act impulsively or make risky decisions, often without realizing the danger.

-- Depressive-psychotic: Severe depression combined with paranoid delusions or intense guilt.
+2. Depressive-psychotic: Severe depression is combined with psychotic features such as paranoid delusions or intense guilt.
+Parents may feel worthless or fear for their baby’s safety in irrational ways.

-Regardless of subtype, postpartum psychosis symptoms appear suddenly, often within the first two weeks after birth.
-Early recognition and immediate treatment are critical.
+Regardless of the subtype, postpartum psychosis symptoms usually appear suddenly, often within the first two weeks after birth.
+Early recognition and immediate treatment are critical to ensure safety and recovery.

 Also read: Sadness vs Depression | Symptoms & More